Berry (botany): Modified berries

 "True berries", or "baccae", may also be required to have a thin outer skin, not self-supporting when removed from the berry.
 This distinguishes, for example, a Vaccinium or Solanum berry from an Adansonia (baobab) amphisarca, which has a dry, more rigid and self-supporting skin.
 The fruit of citrus, such as the orange, kumquat and lemon, is a berry with a thick rind and a very juicy interior divided into segments by septa, that is given the special name "hesperidium".
-A specialized term, pepo, is also used for fruits of the gourd family, Cucurbitaceae, which are modified to have a hard outer rind, but are not internally divided by septae.
+A specialized term, pepo, is also used for fruits of the gourd family, Cucurbitaceae, which are modified to have a hard outer rind, but are not internally divided by septa.
 The fruits of Passiflora (passion fruit) and Carica (papaya) are sometimes also considered pepos.

 Berries that develop from an inferior ovary are sometimes termed epigynous berries or false berries, as opposed to true berries, which develop from a superior ovary.
-In epigynous berries, the berry includes tissue derived from parts of the flower besides the ovary.
-The floral tube, formed from the basal part of the sepals, petals and stamens can become fleshy at maturity and is united with the ovary to form the fruit.
+In epigynous berries, the berry includes tissue derived from parts of the flower other than the ovary.
+The floral tube, formed from the basal part of the sepals, petals, and stamens, can become fleshy at maturity and is united with the ovary to form the fruit.
 Common fruits that are sometimes classified as epigynous berries include bananas, coffee, members of the genus Vaccinium (e.g., cranberries and blueberries), and members of the family Cucurbitaceae (gourds, cucumbers, melons and squash).

 Berry-like fruits

-Many fruits commonly referred to as berries are not actual berries by the scientific definition, but fall into one of the following categories:
+Many fruits which are berries in the culinary definition are not berries in the botanic sense, but fall into one of the following categories:

 Drupes

 Drupes are varyingly distinguished from botanical berries.
 Drupes are fleshy fruits produced from a (usually) single-seeded ovary with a hard woody layer (called the endocarp) surrounding the seed.
 Familiar examples include the stonefruits of the genus Prunus (peaches, plums and cherries), olives, coconut, dates, bayberry and Persea species.
 Some definitions make the mere presence of an internally differentiated endocarp the defining feature of a drupe; others qualify the nature of the endocarp required in a drupe, e.g. defining berries to have endocarp less than 2 mm thick.
-The term "drupaceous" is used of fruits that have the general structure and texture of a drupe, without necessarily meeting the full definition.
+The term "drupaceous" is used to describe fruits that have the general structure and texture of a drupe, without necessarily meeting the full definition.
 Other drupe-like fruits with a single seed that lack the stony endocarp include sea-buckthorn (Hippophae rhamnoides, Elaeagnaceae), which is an achene, surrounded by a swollen hypanthium that provides the fleshy layer.
 Fruits of Coffea species are described as either drupes or berries.

 Pomes

-The pome fruits produced by plants in subtribe Pyrinae of family Rosaceae, such as apples and pears, have a structure (the core) in which tough tissue clearly separates the seeds from the outer softer pericarp.
-Pomes are not berries.
-However, some of the smaller pomes are sometimes referred to as berries.
-Amelanchier pomes become so soft at maturity that they resemble a blueberry and are known as Juneberries, serviceberries or Saskatoon berries.
+The pome fruits produced by plants in subtribe Pyrinae of family Rosaceae, such as apples and pears, have a structure (the core) in which tough tissue separates the seeds from the outer softer pericarp.
+Although pomes are not botanical berries, Amelanchier pomes become soft at maturity, resembling a blueberry, and are commonly called Juneberries, serviceberries or Saskatoon berries.